RivalWu/RivalWu.github.io/README.md

 # RivalWu.github.io
-its only front page, and im gonna continue this when i fully learn css ig
+its only front page, and im gonna continue this when i finish learn css ig